dami23/objects-affordance/ReadMe.md

 **Dataset**

-the self-collected dataset can be downloaded from [here](https://tams.informatik.uni-hamburg.de/research/datasets/index.php).
+the self-collected dataset and trained models can be downloaded from [here](https://tams.informatik.uni-hamburg.de/research/datasets/index.php).

 **Feature Extraction**